Skip to contents

 ...

 method-specific arguments.
-In particular, the external_img and gg methods accept left / top (top-left anchor, inches, default (1, 1)) and width / height (size, inches).
+Common across external_img and gg methods: left / top (fixed-position top-left in inches, default (1, 1)), width / height (size in inches), anchor (cell reference like "B2" or "B2:H20", see description), edit_as (one of "twoCell", "oneCell", "absolute"; how Excel treats the drawing when rows/columns are resized — only meaningful with a cell range anchor).
 The gg method also accepts res (ppi, default 300), alt_text (auto-detected via ggplot2::get_alt_text() if empty) and scale (passed to ragg::agg_png()).

 Value